prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

 Pi-cation, Pi-stacking, hydrophobic and disulfide bonds) at once.
 Be aware that those computations may take a while, depending on the size of the system and the number of frames that are stored by the Ensemble PDB file.
 Therefore, we recommend saving the results as an *output* file.
-The *output* file, *calcProteinInteractionsEnseblePDB.pkl* can be reloaded and used with all available functions and methods.
+The *output* file, :file:`calcProteinInteractionsEnseblePDB.pkl` can be reloaded and used with all available functions and methods.

 .. ipython:: python
    :verbatim: